CEPIZIN/API_News/out/production/get_News/readme.md

 ## News API  📰

-This application utilizes the News API to retrieve top headlines based on the user's specified country.
+This application utilizes the News API to retrieve top headlines based on the user's specified country and the user category.
 The News API is a convenient HTTP REST API for accessing real-time articles from various sources on the web.

 ### Obtaining an API Key🔑